wpdas/near-social-bridge/README.md

-# Near Social Bridge - beta
+# NEAR Social Bridge

-This library allows you to use a React App in a Widget created within Near Social and use it as a Backend source.
-This library is still in the testing phase.
+This library allows you to use a React App in a Widget created within Near Social and use it as a backend source.
+This library is still in progress.

 ## Install